 Don't get cute with your venison jerky recipes; stick with something proven like this one.

-After all, if you're making something like jerky, you don't want to get caught up in extreme flavors and take away from the great taste of venison or elk meat.
+After all, if you're making something like home style venison jerky, you don't want to get caught up in extreme flavors and take away from the great taste of venison or elk meat.
+You don't want to waste too much prep time, and you don't want to buy tons of specialized ingredients.

-To all the passionate hunters, try this tasty recipe of marinated venison or elk jerky, and keep it simple.
+To all the passionate hunters, try this original recipe of marinated venison or elk jerky, and keep it simple.
 Feel free to add more complex ingredients if you wish, but the basis of a good jerky marinade starts with these essentials.
+Mind you, if you follow it directly, you should still end up with one of the best venison jerky batches you've ever made.

-Here's hoping your fall hunting season is successful enough to provide you with plenty of meat to make jerky with.
+Here's hoping your fall hunting season is successful enough to provide you with plenty of elk or deer meat to make jerky with.

 Marinaded Venison or Elk Jerky